About the course

-Trainees will work in school alongside good and outstanding teachers four days a week and attend a professional studies day one day a week at out TKAT training centre in Sidcup, Kent.
+Trainees will work in school alongside Good and Outstanding teachers four days a week and attend a professional studies day one day a week at our TKAT training centre in Sidcup, Kent.

 The course begins with a two-week induction programme.
 This provides every trainee with the knowledge and skill-base to prepare them for their placement schools, where they will observe good and outstanding practice in preparation for teaching.

 Our General Professional Studies programme combines a pedagogical approach to learning with practical strategies for use in the classroom.
 Trainees will gain experience from practising teachers as well as specialist speakers in behaviour management, special educational needs and health and well-being.